-You can enable or disable route exporting on all the paths of a transit Node.
-Enabling control transit node settings (green button), enables virtual path-to-virtual path forwarding and route exporting (WAN-to-WAN forwarding) on all the site paths.
-Disabling the green button enables only virtual pathto-virtual path forwarding and disables route exporting on all the site paths.
+Enabling Route Export enables virtual path-to-virtual path forwarding and route exporting (WAN-to-WAN forwarding) on all the site paths.
+Disabling the toggle button enables only virtual path-to-virtual path forwarding and disables route exporting on all the site paths.
+Route Export can be enabled only when Spoke to Spoke Forwarding is enabled.